jitlogic/zorka/docs/UserGuide/04apiref.md

 executing scripts once again.
 It is script implementer responsiblity to make sure that script is able to execute multiple times (and do reconfiguration properly).

+### zorka.fileTrapper()

+    zorka.fileTrapper(id)
+    zorka.rollingFileTrapper(id, path, maxFiles, maxSize, logExceptions)
+    zorka.dailyFileTrapper(id, path, logExceptions)
+    zorka.removeFileTrapper(id)

+These functions allow creating, accessing and removing file trappers (loggers).
+File trappers can be used to log arbitrary things to local files (spy events in particular).
+There are two types of file trappers: rolling file trapper (that keeps limited amount of log files of limited size.
+Rolling trappers can be created using `rollingFileTrapper()` function.
+Daily file trappers create files with `.YYYY-MM-DD` extension, so logs are split in daily basis.
+Daily trappers are created using `dailyFileTrapper()` function.
+Both functions register created trappers with `id` tag.
+Both functions return trapper created earlier if it has been registered with the same `id`.
+Using `fileTrapper()` function it is possible to access trappers created earlier without creating new ones (if none exists).
+Use `removeFileTrapper()` function to unregister and dispose file trappers.

 ## Syslog functions

 ### syslog.trapper()